-This document is a follow-up document of the Common Statement on IP-IC/NGN Regulatory Principles for NGN Core, where the ERG concluded that BaK has a number of attractive properties, but needs further study.
+This CS is a follow-up document of the Common Statement on IP-IC/NGN Regulatory Principles for NGN Core5, where the ERG concluded that BaK has a number of attractive properties, but needed further study.
+Therefore this CS studies the introduction of BaK from an economic perspective while leaving aside legal issues.
+We consider that it is appropriate to first reach conclusions on the merit of the two methods and then, if change is appropriate, consider how to implement it.